MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/commanding/AppServiceConnection.md

 ### addServiceClosedListener
 `public long addServiceClosedListener(@NonNull EventListener<AppServiceConnection, AppServiceClosedStatus> listener)`

-Assigns an event listener to this AppServiceConnection, to handle the event in which the connection to the app service closes.
+Assigns an event listener to this **AppServiceConnection**, to handle the event in which the connection to the app service closes.

+> **Note:** On the client app, the "app service closed" event is only raised for unexpected connection interruptions; it is not raised when the `close` method is called by either the client or the host.
+On the host app, the event _is_ raised when the client calls `close`.

 #### Parameters
 * `listener` The event listener.
 This must be implemented by the developer.